adybas/capstone-frontend/README.md

 - After the backend is up, open the capstone-frontend directory and run these commands:
   - Run `$ npm install`
   - Run `$ npm start`

+#### API Key
+To be able to utlize this SPA, you will need to sign up for an account on [Spoonacular API](https://spoonacular.com/food-api).
+The API has a free tier, along with paid subscriptions.
+As long as you use less than 150 points/per day, you will be able to fetch and view recipes based on the ingredients selected.
+If you go over that limit, the API will not allow any more fetch calls for that day (unless you upgrade to a paid package).
+Once you have your API key, follow along this [stackoverflow](https://stackoverflow.com/questions/48699820/how-do-i-hide-api-key-in-create-react-app) question to add the API key to a .env file (as this constant `REACT_APP_APIKEY = spoonacular key`) and .gitnore file.

 ## Screenshots of Website